-Carotid Revascularization and Medical Management for Asymptomatic Carotid Stenosis Trial - Hemodynamics (CREST-H)**

 Carotid Revascularization and Medical Management for Asymptomatic Carotid Stenosis Trial - Hemodynamics

-Multimodal MRI, including routine parenchymal sequences and PWI utilizing dynamic susceptibility contrast technique, will be acquired at each participating CREST H site.
+Multimodal MRI, including routine parenchymal sequences and PWI utilizing dynamic susceptibility contrast technique, will be acquired at each participating CREST H site who have been approved for this imaging modality.
+CT perfusion, using iodinated contrast, will be used as an alternative PWI image for sites approved for this modality.
 Imaging will take place within 14 days after CREST-H enrollment and prior to any CREST 2 intervention for those randomized to CEA or CAS.

 Standardized contrast agent injection protocol, appropriate preparation, and IV setup is used to ensure good scan quality.
 An antecubital vein IV catheter of 18-20 gauge is required.
 A test injection will be performed with approximately 10 ml of normal saline solution.